What is Teenage Anxiety Disorder?

 Too childlike to be grown up, too grown up to be childlike; that’s a person’s teenage years in a nutshell.
 It’s no wonder that feelings of anxiety can take over when you’re trying to find your footing.
 Anxiety can put a young person’s emotional state through a rollercoaster of fear, nervousness, uncertainty, anxiousness, shyness, and discomfort.

 The Anxiety and Depression Association of America defines a General Anxiety Disorder (GAD) as a “persistent, excessive, and unrealistic worry about everyday things.”
 Teenagers experiencing GAD may begin to anticipate the worst in any situation, such as a test, athletic competition, or social gathering.
 In addition to severely impacting a person’s self-esteem, the anxiety can lead him or her to make dangerous or even life-threatening coping decisions.
+At Destinations for Teens, we understand the impact of anxiety disorders on the mental health of teens and adolescents.

 How Do I Identify Teenage Anxiety Disorder?